NotDari/NotDari/README.md

 I am a computer science student at the University of Exeter.
 I have completed many projects both as assigned work and independently.
 Personal projects include making two apps, one full-stack with a Spring Boot backend and Java frontend, multiple web scrapers and other smaller projects.
 Please check out my work below!

+The stats and contribution GIFS update each day at midnight.

 ### Contact